 And since 2018, Tellez-Lance has provided her expertise as a research lead and senior food safety and risk analysis expert for Niagara College’s Canadian Food & Wine Institute (CFWI) Innovation Centre.

 When it comes to food safety, research staff at the CFWI Innovation Centre work closely with industry partners to help them in the resolution of complex problems, reviewing the safety and regulatory compliance of new products, implementing food safety management systems, and designing and conducting validation studies.

 “The students have the opportunity to learn about the challenges that processing companies face and be part of the team working on the project.”

-For more than 60 applied research projects, Tellez-Lance has conducted risk assessments for new products, written proposals for companies applying to funding to conduct food safety projects, conducted gap assessments for manufacturing companies, and toured processing facilities, among many other endeavours.
+For more than 60 applied research projects, Tellez-Lance has conducted risk assessments for new and existing products, written proposals for companies applying to funding to conduct food safety projects, conducted gap assessments for manufacturing companies, and toured processing facilities, among many other endeavours.

 She was actively involved with the inaugural 2019 Niagara Food and Beverage Innovation Summit, hosted by Research & Innovation, and was an organizer of and speaker for the CFWI Innovation Centre Food Safety Workshop 2019 at the Daniel J. Patterson Campus in Niagara-on-the-Lake.